I am a global citizen who has been lucky enough to live in many parts of the world and make friends with people from many cultures.

 - Loyalist is a person loyal to the British monarchy, often used to describe extreme Unionists and even associated with 'loyalist paramilitaries' who carried out a campaign of killing in pursuit of their goals.

 - (Irish) Nationalist is someone who believes Ireland as an island should be completely free of British political influence.
-Someone who favours Irish over British culture.
+They favour Irish over British culture.
 Most Nationalists and Republicans are Catholic.

 - (Irish) Republican is someone implacably opposed to British influence in Ireland.
-Want to see a united independent Ireland.
-During the Troubles the provisional Irish Republican Army killed more people than any other group through they have now committed to political means only.
+They want to see a united, independent Ireland.
+During the Troubles, the provisional Irish Republican Army killed more people than any other group, though they have now committed to political means only.

 - Dissident Republicans refers to a handful of extreme republicans who refuse to give up violence until the whole of Ireland is separate from the UK.
-They have killed 2 British soldiers and 2 Catholic police officers in the past four years.
+They have continued to kill British soldiers and Catholic police officers even in the 2010s.